 Tweens and teens are often the worst sleepers in the family.
-This may sound counter-intuitive when you are begging your teenager to get out of bed on school mornings or walking past your still snoozing teen at 10 AM on the weekend.
+This may sound counter-intuitive when you are begging your teenager to get out of bed on school mornings, or walking past your still snoozing teen at 10 AM on the weekend.
 However, this age group frequently suffers from insufficient amounts of quality sleep.
 Sleep is important, no question.
 Sleep deprived teens are often irritable, have trouble relating to peers, and are at high risk for depression and anxiety.
-They may have lower school performance and problems with memory and decision making, which may lead to risk taking behaviors.
+They may have lower school performance, and problems with attention, memory and decision making, which may lead to risk taking behaviors.

-The American Academy of Pediatrics (AAP) recommends that teen get between 8.5 and 9 hours of sleep each night.
+The American Academy of Pediatrics (AAP) recommends that teens get between 8.5 and 9 hours of sleep each night.
 A poll done by the National Sleep Foundation found that roughly 60 percent of middle schoolers and 87 percent of high school students were getting LESS than that amount on school nights.
 Interestingly, most parents (90%) believed their children were getting enough sleep.

 The factors for poor sleep in teenagers are many.
 Middle school and high school students are busy people.
 From extensive homework and projects to a multitude of after-school and evening activities, their schedules are full.
 In addition, diet and media have substantial implications on the quality and onset of sleep in teenagers.
 Biologically, there is a shift of an internal clock that occurs after puberty.
 This shift may result in your teen falling asleep two hours later than your school aged child, but not waking until 2 hours later, as well.